lovakumart/dds-rest-api/README.md

 - If there is an input file then there are orders, if no orders there will not be any file.

 >Enhance/TODO
-- Make this service available as Rest API.
+- Make this available as Rest Service.
 - Add Email Utility to send notifications on the Order Status to Customer and Walmart.
 - Batch process to determine the Undelivered orders and add to the next day list.